LudvigOlsen/xpectr/README.md

 automatically adds `NULL` to the list of values to check for each argument.

+We assign the output of the function to an `output_xxxxx` variable, so we don’t have to run it more than once.

 ``` r
 # Define a function with arguments
 fn <- function(x, y, z) {